-Democratic consolidation has proceeded steadily with a successful second election and government bodies such as the Anti Corruption Commission, Royal Audit Authority and judiciary working well.
+Democratic consolidation has proceeded steadily with a successful second election and government bodies such as the Anti-Corruption Commission and Royal Audit Authority working well.
+However, the judiciary has received some criticism for the uneven delivery of justice and has pledged to make improvements.
 The legitimacy of democratic institutions and practices is becoming progressively established, although it remains unclear whether this is due to some traditional acceptance of state authority or active support of the new order.
-The declining turnouts for all national elections and the difficulty of attracting candidates for some local elections could be regarded as worrying trends.
-The two governments have so far followed the constitution in placing high value on political stability and its maintenance.
+The declining turnouts for all national elections and low turnout for the 2016 local elections, plus the difficulty of attracting candidates for some local elections, could be regarded as worrying trends.
+The 2018 national elections will be of great significance for evaluating the health of democracy in Bhutan.
+Bhutan's two democratically elected governments have so far followed the constitution and have placed a high value on maintaining political stability.

-The economy has enjoyed a decade of sustained growth at an annual average of 8.5%.
-However, a shortage of Indian Rupees in 2012 led to significant declines in growth and concern over Bhutan's future dependence on that currency.
-Large current account deficits and rising debt are considered manageable.
-The country is expected to stabilize fiscally once the new hydroelectric power plants come on stream in about 2018.
+The economy has gradually recovered from a shortage of Indian rupees in 2012 that led to a significant decline in growth.
+In 2017, growth is expected to reach 8% and average around 9% for 2016 to 2021.
+The large current account deficits and rising debt deriving from the construction of hydro projects are considered manageable.
+The country is expected to stabilize fiscally once the new hydroelectric power plants come on stream after 2018 and revenue from electricity sales to India rise considerably.

 Inequality is widening and youth unemployment is rising.
-A landlocked mountainous country with 62% of the population of just 0.7 million residing in rural areas, Bhutan has limited options for the diversification of its economy.
-Tourist numbers are rising, despite high traveling costs of \$250 per day (\$200 in the off-season), a figure which includes transport, lodging and food and a royalty fee of \$65 per day imposed by the government.
-Some of the travel restrictions do not apply to Indians, and nationals of Bangladesh and the Maldives.
-With rising numbers of tourists, however, Bhutan may be losing its image as an exclusive destination.
-The climate change may also threaten the viability of hydropower projects and Bhutan's income from the export of electric power.
+A landlocked mountainous country with 62% of the population of just 0.75 million residing in rural areas, Bhutan has limited options for the diversification of its economy.
+Tourist numbers declined for the first time in 2015 due to visitor concerns over earthquakes in Nepal.
+With rising numbers of tourists anticipated in future years, however, Bhutan may lose its image as an exclusive destination.
+Climate change may also threaten the viability of hydropower projects and Bhutan's income from the export of electric power.

 Tensions over the Lhotshampa refugee issue are expected to relax as more refugees are resettled in third countries.
-An upsurge of critical political activity among the settlers remains a possibility if thereafter resident in countries which promote freedom of speech and association.
+An upsurge of critical political activity among the settlers remains a possibility if they organize politically in countries which promote freedom of speech and association.